How to Write an Operations Plan Section of your Business Plan

 • How much is it going to cost to complete these tasks?

-1. Development Phase
+1. Development phase

 Development Phase

 In this stage, you mention what you’ve done to get your business operations up and running.
-Explain what you aim to change and improvise in the processes.
+Explain what you aim to change and improvise in the process.
 These are the elements your development section will contain:

-• Production workflow
+Production workflow

 Write down the risks involved in the production and potential problems you may face later down the line.
 State the safety measures employees take to avoid any misfortune while working.
 Explain how you store hazardous material and discard waste.

-• Membership
+Membership

-• Supply chains
+Supply chains

-: Here, you mention the vendors you work with to sell your products.
+Here, you mention the vendors you work with to sell your products.
 Give a quick rundown of the agreements you signed with them.
 Mention the terms and conditions, prices, and timeframe of the contract.
 You can also mention if you have any backup suppliers if the existing ones fail to fulfill the requirements.

-• Quality control
+Quality control

-2. Manufacturing Phase
+2. Manufacturing phase

 Manufacturing Phase

 The development stage acquaints the reader with the functioning of your business, while the manufacturing stage describes the day-to-day operation.
+This includes the following elements:

-• Outline of daily activities:
+Outline of daily activities

 Create an outline of the day-to-day activities of the production process.
 This includes the hours of operation, days the business will be open, and whether the business is seasonal or not.

-• Tools and equipment:
+Tools and equipment

 Describe the tools and machinery you use.
 You should also include the cost of the equipment; these will be important to predict financial requirements.